Border Loop walk

 - Please note

-- You’ll find picnic and barbecue facilities at Border loop lookout where the walk commences
+- You’ll find picnic and barbecue facilities at Border Loop lookout and picnic area where the walk commences

 - Remember to take your binoculars if you want to birdwatch

-Take a break from touring the Tweed Range scenic drive and stop in at Border loop.
+Take a break from touring the Tweed Range Scenic Drive and stop in at Border Loop area.

 Subscribe to our Naturescapes e-newsletter which is packed with the latest information, experiences and events in NSW national parks.
 Your next park adventure starts here.